For further information, log into our Google Classrooms!

 Year 5 is jam-packed full of exciting topics that cover the full breadth of the National Curriculum.

-Please see the document below for a curriculum overview of the year.
+Please see the document below for a curriculum overview of the term.